 Stories to Read by Candlelight contains eight stories first published in the 1890s by French author Jean Lorrain, translated into English by Patricia Worth.
 Jean draws the reader back in time to his provincial childhood when his grandmother’s seamstress would tell him stories that gave him goose bumps and made him jump under the covers.
 Here he recounts these same stories, or invents new half-lived half-dreamed stories born of objects found in an attic or an old house.
 The characters have a mythical quality, whether they be fantastical beings who long to be real, like the embroidered Princess Mandosiane, or real people like Madame Gorgibus, accused of being a wicked fairy.
 The stories fall between legends and fairy tales, a genre favoured by Decadent authors.

-The Princess and the Pirate, by Felicity Banks (sample)
+The Monster Apprentice, by Felicity Banks (sample)

 The only weapon Dance has is her name.

 When pirates threaten the tiny hidden island of Luar, Dance knows her home has only one hope of survival: the magical monsters that killed her twin sister.

 Dance loses her friends one by one as she attempts to prepare her strange apprentices for the showdown between monsters and pirates.
 Can she do it alone?

 The Monster’s Apprentice is a powerful story of looking at the world differently and finding an answer in an unexpected place.